 Bacteria, parasites and pathogens, oh my!
 The potential for infection is an everyday health concern for our pets, but it doesn’t have to be.
 With cat and dog vaccinations in Oak Park, IL, your pet has a much better chance of resisting disease and staying healthy.
 Like you, we want them to enjoy a long, happy life, and pet vaccinations make that much more likely.
-Our veterinary team in Oak Park is dedicated to the well-being of every pet, and we recommend a tailored cat and dog vaccine plan according to their own individual needs.
+Our veterinary team at Companion Animal Hospital Oak Park is dedicated to the well-being of every pet, and we recommend a tailored cat and dog vaccine plan according to their own individual needs.

 A vaccine is not a medication or a cure for illness.
 Instead, it works to prevent infection in your pet altogether by releasing disease-mimicking “antigens” that stimulate an immune system response.
 The immune system responds by producing antibodies that target and destroy the antigens.
 Therefore, if your pet encounters the actual virus later on, their immune system should be able to recognize and resist the intruder.
 Most vaccines will provide your dog and cat with the necessary immunity to deter viruses for about 12 months, while others can offer immunity for up to three years.